briansunter/site/site/blog/python-setup-2022.md

 title: Python Setup 2022
 date: 2022-02-13
 featured_image: ''
-image_caption: 'how to set up python'
+image_caption: 'How to set up Python'
-excerpt: Best way to set up python
+excerpt: The best way to set up a new Python project in 2022.
 tags:
     - blog
     - programming
     - python
     - devops
+    - django
 ---

-# Managing python projects in 2022
+# Managing Python projects in 2022

-There are lots of different options for managing python projects and dependencies.
+There are many different options for managing Python projects and their dependencies in 2022.
 Overall, I recommend using `pyenv` + `poetry`.
-I will describe why we need these tools, how they work, and some of the alternatives.
+I will describe why we need these tools, how they work, and which tools they replace.

-There are three main things to think about when managing a python project:
+There are three main things to think about when managing a Python project:

-- How to manage the python version
+- How to manage the Python version
-- How to download python dependencies, like django
+- How to download Python dependencies, like Django
-- How to manage python projects, like initialization and publishing packages.
+- How to perform administrative tasks, like project initialization and publishing packages.

 # Tools Overview

-- **Homebrew** installs development tools on macos.
+- **Homebrew** installs development tools on macOS.
 Follow the instructions here to set it up if you haven't already https://brew.sh/

+- **Python** is a programming language, but there's also a command line tool called `python` on your computer that runs Python code.
+The Python language and tool are continually being updated with new features and versions.
+Projects usually need a specific version of Python installed to work correctly.
+There's probably a version of Python already installed on your local computer, but it's unlikely to be the version you want, and there may be file permission issues if you use it.

-- **pyenv** lets you easily install the exact python version you want switch between different versions of Python if a project needs it.
+- **pyenv** lets you easily install the exact Python version you want and switch between different Python versions for different projects.

-- **poetry** helps us download python dependencies and has tools to manage python projects, such as publishing packages.
+- **poetry** helps us download Python dependencies and has tools to help Python project administration, such as publishing packages.

 # Initial Setup

 ## Set up pyenv
+First, let's set up `pyenv` and set our terminal's default Python version to 3.9.0.

-- Install pyenv using homebrew
+- ### Install pyenv using homebrew

   `brew install pyenv`
-- Install python 3.9
+- ### Install Python 3.9

   `pyenv install 3.9.0`
-- Use python 3.9 globally
+- ### Use Python 3.9 globally

   `pyenv global 3.9.0`

-Now we will be using python 3.9 in our terminal by default.
-If we work with a project that needs a specific version of python, pyenv can be configured to different version for that project.
+Now we will be using Python 3.9 in our terminal by default.
+If we work with a project that needs a different version of Python, `pyenv` can be configured to use a different version for that project.

 ## Install poetry
-- `pip3 install poetry`
+- `brew install poetry`

-This will install poetry globally.
-You may need to install this again if you change python versions using `pyenv`

 # Django Project Setup Example
-Let's start by setting up a new django project using poetry
+Let's start by setting up a new Django project using poetry

-- First let's make the folder where we want the project to live `mkdir example`
+- First let's make the folder where we want the project to live

+     `mkdir example`

      `cd example`

-- Now lets initialize the python project using poetry.
+- Now lets initialize the Python project using poetry.
+Keep hitting enter until the prompt finishes to use the default project settings.

   `poetry init`

 ## pyproject.toml
-It should create a file called pyproject.toml to configure our project and define our dependencies.
+Poetry should create a file called pyproject.toml which is used to configure our project and define our dependencies.

 ``` yaml
 [tool.poetry]